-Account-based Marketing and account-based everything programs have been the rage in the last few years.
+Account-based Marketing and account-based everything programs have been all the rage for the last few years.

-But most content about these programs often caters to companies with mature programs, large budgets, and expensive software.
-For those trying to build an account-based everything program from scratch, and on a limited budget?
+But most resources for these programs cater to companies with mature programs, large budgets, and expensive software.
+So, what about those trying to build an account-based everything program from scratch, and on a limited budget?

-We’ll walk you through the foundations of account-based everything, share key success factors, and our step-by-step blueprint for implementing account-based everything.
+I’m Trinity Nguyen, VP of Marketing, UserGems, and I’m going to walk you through the foundations of account-based everything programs, share key success factors, and provide a step-by-step blueprint for implementing account-based everything.

-allows companies to pool sales and marketing resources and go after specific, most likely-to-convert accounts.
-This often results in more wins, higher contract size, and more strategic customer logos.
+Account-based everything programs, (also called ABE or ABX programs), allow companies to pool their sales and marketing resources to go after specific, most likely-to-convert accounts.
+This results in more wins, bigger contracts, and more strategic customer logos.

-Rather than chasing individual leads or going after everyone in a spray-and-pray approach, businesses identify key target accounts and use that list as their starting point for sales and marketing efforts.
+Rather than chasing individual leads or going after everyone using a spray-and-pray approach, businesses identify key target accounts and use them as a starting point for their sales and marketing efforts.

 - Where do we think most of our revenue/growth comes from?